Canadian Immigration Law Firm Toronto Immigration Lawyer

 Federal Business Immigration Programs

 Canada needs experienced business people with sufficient capital to make their contribution to the Canadian economy.
-Federal Government and a number of Provincial Governments have designed business immigration programs.
-There are 4 business immigration categories under the Federal business immigration program: Start-Up Visa, Investor, Entrepreneur, and Self-employed.
+Federal Government currently has two business immigration programs: Start-Up Visa, and Self-employed Persons.

 START-UP VISA (Federal Immigration Program) - New Program!

 The Start-Up Visa Program allows immigrant entrepreneurs from around the world to start innovative businesses in Canada that will create jobs in Canada and will one day be able to compete internationally.
-The Start-Up Visa Program connects immigrant entrepreneurs with private investors in Canada that invest in start-up businesses.
+The Start-Up Visa Program allows immigrant entrepreneurs to get private investors in Canada to invest in their Start-up businesses in Canada.
+However, some prosepctive immigrants may decide to drely on their own financial resources for their Start-up business in Canada.

-• Obtain a letter of support from a designated Canadian angel investor group or Canadian venture capital fund
+• Obtain a letter of support from a designated Canadian organisation

 • Provide proof of ability to communicate in English or French